mobiusklein/mzdata/docs/spectrum_tutorial.md

   // This is a centroid spectrum desc.signal_continuity = spectrum::SignalContinuity::Centroid;

-  // Initializes the first scan event automatically if let Some(scan_event) = desc.acquisition.first_scan_mut() {
+  // Initializes the first scan event automatically.
+  // This mirrors the [`scanList`](https://peptideatlas.org/tmp/mzML1.1.0.html#scanList) in mzML if let Some(scan_event) = desc.acquisition.first_scan_mut() {
-    // This spectrum started at 20.1 minutes from the beginning of the run scan_event.start_time = 20.1
+    // This spectrum's only scan started at 20.1 minutes from the beginning of the run scan_event.start_time = 20.1
+    // The injection duration was 15.8 milliseconds scan_event.injection_time = 15.8
+    // We can also add m/z windows to a [`ScanEvent]
   }

   // Populate the precursor information describing the parent ion